Boarding Kennel, Dog Boarding, Dog Kennel, Cat Boarding,, Cattery, Luxury Resort Room, Brisbane, Ipswich, Gold Coast, Queensland

 Do I have to bring their own food?
 No, all food is provided.
 We have available four varieties of top of the range Royal Canin, one of these we are sure will suite your dog.
 If for some reason, your dog is in the 1% of our guests who are extremely fussy and don't care for Royal Canin (being dog food and “I don't eat Dog Food”), we will try a variety of other foods to ensure they will eat – we will even hand feed them if they like.

 My dog is on a special dry food only diet, can I keep my dog on this?
-Yes, if your dog is on a Vet subscribed diet, we would prefer they stay on this diet, so please bring this with you.
+Yes, if your dog is on a special diet, we would prefer they stay on this diet, so please bring this with you.
 Please ensure your dog's name and surname is marked on containers and/or bags and clearly marked feeding instructions.
-There is no handling charge for dry food supplied by you.
+There is a storage and handling charge per meal for dry food supplied by you.

 Can I bring in cooked or tin food for my dog?
 Yes, if you would like us to feed wet food prepared by you, please put food in disposable throw away containers with your dog's name on individually packaged meals.
 Not necessary if wet food is in cans, however, you will need to write your dog's name on the cans and the amount to be given.
-There is a $2 per day handling charge for us to feed the wet food supplied by you.
+There is a storage and handling charge per meal for us to feed the wet food supplied by you.

 My dog is on medication and/or requires extra care, is this a problem?